datasnack/dh-ghana/README.md

 ### Import

-TO import a previously created dump into the hub place the dump file inside the `data/` directory and run `$ docker-compose exec data-hub python manage.py restore <filename>`.
+To import a previously created dump into the hub place the dump file inside the `data/` directory and run `$ docker-compose exec data-hub python manage.py restore <filename>`.

 ### Create new